codeWace/Koji/README.md

 > **Academic Demo Build - Public Repository**

 Koji is an AI-powered educational assistant designed to support students with learning, organization, and curiosity-driven exploration.
-This repository represents the **frontend architecture, UI/UX design, and application logic** of Koji, shared publicly **for university evaluation purposes**.
+This repository represents the **frontend architecture, UI/UX design, and application logic** of Koji.
+This repository is intended for learning and demonstration purposes.

 Certain components are intentionally excluded to protect intellectual property and future development plans.